firasrg/autocare-rest-api/docs/architecture/overview.md

 ## System Components

-This section is about splitting the project's _Primary Business Objective_ into pieces, also known as components.
+This section is about splitting the project's _Primary Business Objective_ into main pieces, also known as components.

-### Car Management
+### Cars Management

-This component is focused on Car-related entities.
+This component is focused on both car-related entities and customer interactions.
+It's considered a core component.

 It's composed of the following subcomponents.

+1. **Customers**: Manages customer information, whether they are individuals or companies.
+This subcomponent is essential for personalizing services and maintaining customer relationships.
+2. **Subscriptions**: Manages subscription-based offers and service packages available to customers.
+This subcomponent allows customers to subscribe to various service plans, track subscription details, handle renewals, and manage associated benefits.
-1. **Cars**: Manage cars based on some characteristics like size, brand, type, etc...
+3. **Cars**: Manages cars based on some characteristics like size, brand, type, etc...
-2. **Issues**: Handle car issues like fixes, washes, parts replacement, exchanges, etc...
+4. **Issues**: Handles cars issues like fixes, upgrades, washes, parts replacement, painting, etc...
-3. **Accessories**: Tracks and manage accessories available for cars.
+5. **Accessories**: Tracks and manage accessories available for cars.

-### Customer Management
+### Staff Management

-This component handles customer entities and their interactions with the system.
+This component is responsible for managing staff-related entities and operations.
 It includes the following subcomponents:

-### Staff Management
+1. **Staff**: Handles information about staff members, including managers, commercial agents, maintainers, and workers.
+This subcomponent ensures that the right personnel are assigned to the appropriate tasks.
+2. **Schedules**: Manages staff schedules, ensuring efficient allocation of resources and timely delivery of services.

-### Garage Management
+### Garages and Tools Management

-### Car-Service Scheduling
+This component focuses on managing the physical resources required for car services.
+It includes the following subcomponents:

+1. **Garages**: Manages information about garages, including their location, equipments, capacity, and availability.
+2. **Tools**: Tracks and manages the tools available in the garages.

 ### Financial Management

+This component handles the financial aspects of the system.
+It includes the following subcomponents:

+1. **Payments**: Manages payment processing for services provided.
+This subcomponent ensures that transactions are handled securely and efficiently.
+2. **Quotes**: Generates and manages quotes for car services.
+This subcomponent supports the sales process by providing customers with accurate and timely service estimates.
+3. **Policies**: Manages the policies that govern the financial transactions within the system, including payment terms, refund policies, and discounts.